Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

     However, this method uses the model optimality (KKT) condition to compute the Jacobian matrix, :math:`\mathbf{G}_{\text{kaug},\, i}`, for experiment :math:`i`.

+The covariance matrix can only be calculated using the built-in objective functions, "SSE" or "SSE_weighted".

 In parmest, the covariance matrix can be calculated after defining the :class:`~pyomo.contrib.parmest.parmest.Estimator` object and estimating the unknown parameters using :class:`~pyomo.contrib.parmest.parmest.Estimator.theta_est`.
 To